 Worth analyst weight in gold

 World managed by the machines, once and for all change the responsibilities and requirements for the different jobs.
 Many of them will be fully or partially automated and replaced by intelligent systems.
 But that does not mean that people will no longer be needed.
 Creation, campaigns management and promotion through developing artificial intelligence will never again be the same.
-We can observe that the amount of data and information about customers is still growing.
+We can observe that the amount of data and information about clients is still growing.
 The question is not whether do so – but how to analyze the data.
 Complex analytical system would be useful in this process, but also the man who will be able to draw valuable conclusions from these data which can help in creating more effective strategy and provides bigger profits and sale.